nipy/nipype/doc/users/vagrant.rst

    connection.

-Container technologies (Vagrant_, Docker_) allow creating and manipulating lighter weight virtual environments.
+Container technologies (Vagrant_, Docker_) allow creating and manipulating lightweight virtual environments.
 The Nipype_ source now contains a Vagrantfile to launch a Vagrant_ VM.

 Requirements: